dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 In order to reconcile what you may have read about FRP in JS, it's important to understand that **[Rx*](https://www.sitepoint.com/functional-reactive-programming-rxjs/), [Bacon.js](https://baconjs.github.io/), [Angular](http://blog.angular-university.io/functional-reactive-programming-for-angular-2-developers-rxjs-and-observables/), and others are _NOT_ consistent with the primary fundamentals of Conal Elliot's definition of FRP**.
 [Elliot states  that tools like Rx* and Bacon.js are not FRP.
 Instead, they are "compositional event systems _inspired_ by FRP"](https://stackoverflow.com/questions/5875929/specification-for-a-functional-reactive-programming-language#comment36554089_5878525).

 Though the renditions of "FRP" in JS are actually _"FRP-inspired"_, let's talk about a different language briefly.
-[Evan Czapliki](http://people.seas.harvard.edu/~chong/pubs/pldi13-elm.pdf)'s [**Elm**](http://elm-lang.org) is a functional, typed language for building web applications.
+[Evan Czapliki](http://people.seas.harvard.edu/~chong/pubs/pldi13-elm.pdf)'s [Elm](https://auth0.com/blog/creating-your-first-elm-app-part-1/) is a functional, typed language for building web applications.
 It compiles to JavaScript, CSS, and HTML.
 [The Elm Architecture](https://guide.elm-lang.org/architecture/) was the inspiration for the [Redux](http://redux.js.org/) state container for JS apps.
-[Elm was originally considered a true functional reactive programming language](https://www.youtube.com/watch?v=Agu6jipKfYw), but as of version 0.17, it shifted to the use of _subscriptions_ over signals in the interest of making the language easier to learn and use.
+[Elm was originally considered a true functional reactive programming language](https://www.youtube.com/watch?v=Agu6jipKfYw), but as of version 0.17, it shifted to the use of _subscriptions_ instead of signals in the interest of making the language easier to learn and use.
 In doing so, Elm [bid farewell to FRP](http://elm-lang.org/blog/farewell-to-frp).

 Functional reactive programming, _as it relates specifically to JavaScript implementations_, refers to programming in a <a href="#functional-programming" target="_self">functional</a> style while creating and reacting to <a href="#observables" target="_self">streams</a>.
 This is fairly far from Elliot's original formulation (which [specifically _excludes_ streams as a component](http://conal.net/talks/essence-and-origins-of-frp-lambdajam-2015.pdf)), but is nevertheless inspired by traditional FRP.